-- 1. Disconnect all power output and remote control connections and conduit at the generator.
-For easier reconnections later, make sure each lead is clearly marked. - Disconnect all engine harness connections and grounding straps in the control box, all generator leads from connections in the output box, and Connectors P1, P2 and P3 from the genset controller.
-Disassemble the pins for generator leads Q1, Q2, F1, F2, S1, S2 from connector P3.
+- Disconnect all power output and remote control connections and conduit at the generator.
+For easier reconnections later, make sure each lead is clearly marked. - 2.
+Disconnect all engine harness connections and grounding straps in the control box, all generator leads from connections in the output box, and Connectors P1, P2 and P3 from the genset controller.
+Disconnect connector P8 (some models) or disassemble the pins for generator leads Q1, Q2, F1, F2, S1, S2 from connector P3.
 Remove the control box, output box and saddle as an assembly.

-- 3. Hook the genset lifting eye with a hoist, remove the throughbolts in the two generator mounts, tip the generator end up slightly with the hoist and block the flywheel housing to support the engine while the generator is being serviced. - 4.
-Cinch a strap around the middle of the generator stator and take up slack with the hoist. - 5.
-Scribe lines before separating the end bell from the stator and the stator from the flywheel housing to register the parts for reassembly. - 6.
-Remove the four nuts on the throughbolts and tap the end bell free of the stator. - 7.
-Tap the stator free of the flywheel housing, carefully draw the stator straight back until it clears the ends of the throughbolts and remove the throughbolts. - 8.
-Cinch a strap around the rotor and remove the six disc-to-flywheel bolts (Figure 7-1).
-When removed, cradle the rotor horizontally in wooden blocks to prevent damage to windings, laminations and drive disc. - 9.
-Use a gear puller to remove the rotor bearing or exciter rotor (Figure 7-1).
+- Hook the genset lifting eye with a hoist, remove the throughbolts in the two generator mounts, tip the generator end up slightly with the hoist and block the flywheel housing to support the engine while the generator is being serviced. - 4.
+Cinch a strap around the middle of the generator stator and take up slack with the hoist. - On models with stator through bolts, scribe lines before separating the end bell from the stator and the stator from the flywheel housing to register the parts for reassembly. - On models with stator through bolts, remove the four nuts on the throughbolts and tap the end bell free of the stator.
+On models with flange bolts, remove the end bell and generator-to-engine flange bolts. - 7.
+On models with stator through bolts, tap the stator free of the flywheel housing, carefully draw the stator straight back until it clears the ends of the throughbolts and remove the throughbolts.
+On models with flange bolts, carefully draw the stator straight back until it clears the end of the rotor. - Cinch a strap around the rotor and remove the six disc-to-flywheel bolts (Figure 7-1).
+When removed, cradle the rotor horizontally in wooden blocks to prevent damage to windings, laminations and drive disc. - Use a gear puller to remove the rotor bearing or exciter rotor (Figure 7-1).